Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 ### AI Tasks
 If you want to perform AI-inference on your video feed (live or recorded), you can add an AI task.

+AA1 comes with three different options for AI tasks:
+1. facedetect
+2. ssd
+3. refinedet

 You can either stream this through the RTSP server on via the monitor.
 The example below uses the RTSP server and Refinedet ai task, but you could use either "facedetect" ( `-a facedetect`) or "sdd (`-a ssd`)

 Enter the following command in the terminal:
 ```